MilesUrquidi/MilesUrquidi/README.md

-## Hi there, I'm Miles 👋
+## Hi there, i'm Miles 👋

-i'm 20 years old and a sophmore studying SWE at UC Irvine 🐜.
+i'm 20 years old, and a sophmore studying SWE at UC Irvine 🐜

-- 💻 I like building things
+💻 i like building things

-- 📫 Feel feel to reach me at [urquidim@uci.edu](mailto:urquidim@uci.edu)
+📫 feel free to reach me at [urquidim@uci.edu](mailto:urquidim@uci.edu)